1995 Pacific hurricane season: Season summary

 The seasonal activity during 1995 was below normal, and marked the first of several seasons with lower than normal activity.
 Four tropical cyclones affected Mexico: first, Hurricane Flossie passed within 75 mi of Baja California Peninsula, producing moderate winds and killing seven people.
 Afterwards, Tropical Storm Gil dropped heavy rainfall in Southern Mexico early in its life, though caused no damage.
 Hurricane Henriette later made landfall near Cabo San Lucas with winds of 100 mph, resulting in moderate damage but no deaths.
 Finally, Ismael struck the state of Sinaloa as a minimal hurricane.
 Offshore, fishermen were caught off guard by the hurricane, causing 57 of them to drown.
 On land, Ismael destroyed thousands of houses, leaving 30,000 homeless and killing another 59.
 Both Hurricanes Flossie and Ismael also produced moisture and localized damage in the Southwestern United States.

 Activity in the Central Pacific Ocean was below normal, as well.
 No tropical storms formed in the basin.
 For the first time in four years, Barbara was the only tropical cyclone to exist within the basin, but it formed in the Eastern Pacific.
 It entered as a weakening tropical storm, and quickly dissipated, without affecting land.
 It was the least active in the basin since 1979, when the basin was completely quiet, as no storms entered the basin that year.
+The accumulated cyclone energy (ACE) index for the 1995 Pacific hurricane season in total was 100.2 units.